evkx/evkx.github.io/content/models/porsche/taycan/Taycan/_index.md

 The maximum DC charging speed is 225kW.
 A full charge from 0 - 100% would take 45 minutes, while a more common scenario of 10-80% would take 19 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 0% to 67% resulting in an actual charge speed including time loss on 136kW.
 Each charge session would take 21 minutes and 2 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 9 hours and 26 minutes to drive.
-This will requires three charge sessions charging from 0% to 70%.
+This trip will require three charge session(s) charging from 0% to 70%.
 The total time lost for charging will be 66 minutes.
 ### Performance Battery Plus

 The battery has a gross capacity of 93,4kWh and a net capacity of 83,7kWh, meaning you have a 9,7kWh buffer for protection.
 (10,4%).
 Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 484 to 407 km (301-253 mi).
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 16,5kWh/100km for the basic version and 20,1kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is 270kW.
 A full charge from 0 - 100% would take 50 minutes, while a more common scenario of 10-80% would take 18 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 65% resulting in an actual charge speed including time loss on 165kW.
 Each charge session would take 19 minutes and 53 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 9 hours and 10 minutes to drive.
-This will requires three charge sessions charging from 3% to 58%.
+This trip will require three charge session(s) charging from 3% to 58%.
 The total time lost for charging will be 51 minutes.
 ### Onboard charger